 Saving is necessary for everyone because it assures us of an economical backup for incidents or cases of need.
-With the pandemic and this unusual situation for everyone, it is good to have saved “for what may happen.”
-However, should we stop saving money or continue to do so despite the situation?
+With the pandemic and this unusual situation for everyone, it is good to have a family investment.

 In times of crisis, do you keep saving?
 Taking care of our finances allows us to have additional resources for our lives besides the ones we need for our usual expenses.
+This can be achieved through disciplined saving practices, using a simple budget template, and responsibly delegating any extra income.
 The use of these savings will always be the decision of each one, and it can be for unforeseen events, for an investment, for leisure.
 The important thing is to always keep a certain amount of money.

 Last year, the uncertainty the pandemic caused left little time to stop and think about how to save money.
 But as we are still at the beginning of this new year, we are more used to the realities of a COVID-19 world, making this an excellent time to prepare financially to weather the uncertainties the future will bring.